robinsonraju/robinsonraju.github.io/_posts/books/2016-10-16-FunctionalThinking.md

 **_Excercise to self_**

-1. Write a program in Java 8 or Clojure which takens in a String of words separated by space ("a quick brown fox") and returns a map of word frequencies.
+1. Write a program in Java 8 or Clojure which takes in a String of words separated by space ("a quick brown fox") and returns a map of word frequencies.
 2. Write a program in Java 8 or Clojure that mimics 'indexOfAny() from Apache Commons StringUtils'.
 This method accepts a String and an array and returns the index of the first occurrence in the String of any of the characters in the array.

 ### Chapter 2 : Shift